 Even though some of the features and methods to use those features are the same for both Google Drive and Google Docs, there are notable differences between Google Drive and Google Docs.
 One of the main differences is mentioned below:

-On the other hand, Google Drive is a cloud file storage and synchronization service for all popular document formats.
+On the other hand, Google Drive is a cloud-based file storage service for all popular document formats.

 What is Google Docs?

-Google Docs is a free web-based application that supports storing, creating, and editing documents online.
+Google Docs is a free online word processor and a web-based application that helps you to create, edit and store your documents online.
 The major advantage of Google Docs is that the documents can be accessed from anywhere and on any device.
-The document owner owns the entire control and can allow other Google members to access their documents.
+The document owner owns the entire control and can provide access or permission to other Google members for accessing their documents.

-The beauty of Google Docs is that users can upload Word or any other text-based documents and convert them to the online editing program.
-From there, multiple users can work on the same document in real-time, adding pictures, adjusting margins, editing content, etc on documents from their favorite device and location favored by internet access.
+The sweetness of Google Docs is that users can upload Word or any text documents and easily able to convert them to the online editing Processor.
+From where, multiple people can work together on the same document, in reality, adding different pictures, adjusting specific margins, editing content quickly, etc on documents from their favorite device and location favored by internet access.

 Advantages of Google Docs